-CAAs have also been granting flexibility provisions or alleviations considering the capabilities of service providers to demonstrate an acceptable level of safety, while at the same time, CAAs had limited capacity and capability to conduct oversight activities using pre-COVID-19 methods.
+Civil aviation authorities (CAAs) have also been granting flexibility provisions or alleviations considering the capabilities of service providers to demonstrate an acceptable level of safety, while at the same time, CAAs had limited capacity and capability to conduct oversight activities using pre-COVID-19 methods.

-Alleviations to the ICAO Standards which should be filed as "temporary differences" were promoted in the initial stages of the pandemic.
-Since then, more emphasis has been placed on the issuance of exemptions to state requirements, if necessary.
+Alleviations to the ICAO Standards which should be filed as "temporary differences" were promoted in the initial stages of COVID-19.
+Since then, more emphasis has been placed on the issuance of exemptions to state requirements if necessary.
 Currently, very few States have active targeted exemptions published with ICAO.
-Certainly, the number of exemptions issued to operators is much higher.
+Certainly, the number of exemptions actually issued to operators is much higher.
 However, during the peak of the pandemic, approximately 46 States (24 percent) filed temporary differences with ICAO, indicating that they have issued exemptions.
-Based on survey results, the number is probably higher than that.
+Based on survey results, the number is probably higher.